AdobeDocs/analytics-platform.en/help/connections/cca/faq.md

 ## How does Cross-channel Analytics handle GDPR and CCPA requests?

 Adobe handles GDPR and CCPA requests in accordance to local and international laws.
-Adobe offers the [Privacy API]() to submit data access and deletion requests.
-The request applies to both the original and rekeyed datasets.
+Adobe offers the [Adobe Experience Platform Privacy Service](https://experienceleague.adobe.com/docs/experience-platform/privacy/home.html) to submit data access and deletion requests.
+The requests apply to both the original and rekeyed datasets.